 What I hope you will take away from this article is simply the willingness to look at any weak spots in your marriage or behavior and think about whether those may predispose you to it.
 If in your opinion they do, then do something about it.
 Make this list as irrelevant as possible to you.

-If you need some help doing that, consider my Marriage SOS series of online programs.
+If you need some help doing that, consider my Marriage SOS™ series of online crash courses.
 With their high success rate and practical application, they may be precisely what you need to stop any simmering issues from boiling over and becoming a more serious problem in your marriage.
+Thank you for reading.